Azure/azure-powershell/src/Automation/Automation/help/New-AzAutomationSchedule.md

 ```

 The first command initializes a $TimeZone variable with value `Europe/Paris`
-The second command creates a schedule that runs one time on the current date at 11:00 PM in the specified time zone.
+The second command creates a schedule that runs one time on the current date at 23:00 UTC in the specified time zone.
+> Note: Schedule `StartTime` is calculated by adding the TimeZone Offset to provided `StartTime`

 ### Example 3: Create a recurring schedule
 ```